-I wasn’t going to post this, because I doubt that TV dinner company Hungry-Man is of much interest to filmmakers (or anyone who cares about arterial health).
-But Filmaka’s current pitch contest, for 2-minute short stories incorporating Hungry-Man’s “Hungry Heroes,” includes a $30,000 production budget and a $10,000 cash prize.
-Hard to believe, but Filmaka’s jury also includes such filmmaking heavyweights as Werner Herzog, Wim Wenders, Neil LaBute, and Paul Schrader.1 Here are the details for the contest, which is accepting submissions until November 22:
+I wasn't going to post this, because I doubt that TV dinner company Hungry-Man is of much interest to filmmakers (or anyone who cares about arterial health).
+But Filmaka's current pitch contest, for 2-minute short stories incorporating Hungry-Man's "Hungry Heroes," includes a $30,000 production budget and a $10,000 cash prize.
+Hard to believe, but Filmaka's jury also includes such filmmaking heavyweights as Werner Herzog, Wim Wenders, Neil LaBute, and Paul Schrader. ((I hope for their sake that these distinguished jurors are judging contests at Filmaka other than this particular campaign...))
+Here are the details for the contest, which is accepting submissions until November 22:

 Submit a pitch to create six 60 to 120-second films featuring one of our three Hungry Heroes in a present-day, real-life, "on the street" situations.